KartikSingh970/Deployment-via-Ansible-Terraform/README.md

 ⚠️ Notes

-NodeJS port 3050 is not configured in this deployment.
+NodeJS port 3050 is configured in this deployment.

 PEM files and Terraform state files are excluded from Git for security.